Sam123ben/automated-provisioning-scripts/README.md

 NOTE: The whole automation is done under a non-proxy network, but if you are under a proxy please do add appropriate proxy       details in your Vagrantfile, Dockerfile, and Ansible vars file and in shell script to have a successful build of           the Jenkins image.

+#This co-relate to one of my favorite quote:

+    """ ALWAYS TREAT YOUR INFRA/SERVERS AS CATTLE AND NOT AS PET """

 Below images could be built:

     1. Jenkins (latest version or any specific version):